Hi, I’m Nevin

 The history of the Indonesian ‘Lutheran’ churches is complex and the formation of the various churches has at times been from dissent from the ‘parent’ church – Huria Kristen Batak Protestan (HKBP) or along ethnic/language lines or because of various ‘political’ and ‘religious’ conflicts.
 The founding missionaries were German (Rev Nommensen) or ‘Reformed’ missionaries from European mission agencies.
 Financial support from United Evangelical Mission (UEM), and other Reformed European partners remains.
 The bishops of the 13 LWF member churches have expressed their belief that their churches need to grow in their ‘Lutheran Identity’.
 This remains a key challenge and opportunity.

-- The Prison Ministry established by STT Abdi Sabda Seminary in Medan
+- STT Abdi Sabda Seminary – Library Support

 You already support mission and ministry work in Indonesia through your prayers and weekly offerings.
 But if you would like to work more closely with the Lutheran churches in Indonesia, you could talk to any of these congregations or schools about the blessings of a partnership: